10 Practically Secret National Parks You’ll Want to Visit This Spring

 via National Parks Service

 In 2014, only 2,636 people visited the Bering Land Bridge National Preserve, according to the National Parks Conservation Association.
 This is partly because of the sometimes extreme weather conditions in the preserve, but mostly because there are no roads that lead into it.
 The brave few who make it into the preserve by air taxi or boat are greeted with otherworldly vistas: towering rock formations, geothermic hot springs, and sweeping glacial plains.
 Although remote today, this area was heavily trafficked during the Ice Age, when ancient humans migrated from Europe and Asia into the Americas via the now nonexistent Bering Land Bridge.
 To visit the Bering Land Bridge National Preserve, you can charter a commercial air taxi from several small towns around the preserve.
 Once there, you can stay overnight at the bunkhouse and soak in the relaxing Serpentine Hot Springs.
-Here’s a bucket list idea from every state.
+If swimming is part of your vacation to-do list, check out these amazing natural swimming pools in the United States.

 Guadalupe Mountains National Park, Texas